JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-19-Interactors-Part-1-Numeric-Labels.md

 It is important to realise that, in some classes, there is no default value for some properties, apart from nil.

-Because we are using NSObject's value(forKey:) method to retrieve the value, what we are receiving is actually an Optional<Any>.
+Because we are using NSObject's value(forKey:) method to retrieve the value, what we are receiving is actually an Optional&lt;Any&gt;.
 Therefore, we are using an `if case .some(let …)` to verify that there is a value and, if there is, to extract it.
 Then we simply need to force the cast from Any to Int and create a string from it.

-If the value is nil, then we can either display an empty string or, as I have suggested here, a sring that tells the user that the value is "nil".
+If the value is nil, then we can either display an empty string or, as I have suggested here, a string that tells the user that the value is "nil".
 What we display will depend on what the user would be most likely to expect.

 ### A Decimal Label Interactor